 HCDD strives to maximize all available funding for the benefit of low- and moderate-income households and has worked to increase the supply of, and access to, affordable housing.
-The information contained in Table 13 comes from the IDIS PR23 report under Housing and also includes persons who received HOME funded Tenant-Based Rental Assistance in PY 2018 and 2019.
-In addition to the number of persons served as shown in this table, two CDBG and HOME funded projects with completed construction in PY 2019 and will result in 148 new incomerestricted rental homes being added to the available pool of affordable rental housing in PY 2020.
+The information contained in Table 13 comes from the IDIS PR23 report under Housing.
+In addition to the number of persons served as shown in this table, two CDBG and HOME funded projects with completed construction in PY 2019 and will result in 148 new income-restricted rental homes being added to the available pool of affordable rental housing in PY 2020.
 Additional information on the number of persons provided housing related assistance through CDBG funded public service activities can be found in the accomplishment table in CR-05.